 Desmond O’Sullivan assists clients in procuring patents before the U.S. Patent and Trademark Office (PTO), litigating patents before U.S. district courts, defending and attacking patents before the Patent Trial and Appeals Board, and evaluating patents and other intellectual property in corporate transactions.
 Mr. O’Sullivan’s experience in various intellectual property disciplines brings additional value to his clients.

 Mr. O’Sullivan’s patent procurement practice includes the preparation and prosecution of patent applications for multinational, domestic, and startup companies.
-Mr. O’Sullivan’s prosecution practice has covered methods and systems directed to medical devices; telecommunications; alternative energy; aviation; engines; consumer electronics; algorithms for data management, and security; marine transport; exercise equipment; and wear-resistant structures for high-wear applications.
+Mr. O’Sullivan’s prosecution practice has covered methods and systems directed to: artificial intelligence; natural language processing; algorithms for data management; neural networks for security; medical devices; telecommunications; alternative energy; aviation; engines; and consumer electronics.

 Mr. O’Sullivan’s patent litigation practice includes representing multinational and U.S.-based companies in litigation and arbitration matters.
 Mr. O’Sullivan has created offensive and defensive strategies for intellectual property related to antennas, telecommunications, laser systems, semiconductors, codecs, and medical devices.